shikha-16/Women-in-Technology/README.md

 ## The World of Computer Science
 To know more about the different fields in CS and access their resources, see [here](https://github.com/shikha-16/Women-in-Tech-India/blob/master/Different%20Fields%20in%20CS.md). :eyes:

+Or, take a look at [Google's Tech Development Guide](https://techdevguide.withgoogle.com/)!
+It's a great place to start and grow.

 ## Learn by Doing

 ### 1. [Competitive Programming](https://github.com/shikha-16/private/blob/master/Competitive%20Programming%20(1).pdf)